 Cannock Chase Places to Stay

-And you can extend your stay at the luxurious Dalraddy Cottage, the Self-Catering Property of the Year at the 2017 Enjoy Staffordshire Tourism Awards, meander along Cannock’s tranquil canals with Anglo-Welsh Holidays, or spot fallow deer at the Silver Trees Holiday Park.
+And you can extend your stay at the luxurious Dalraddy Cottage, meander along Cannock’s tranquil canals with Anglo-Welsh Holidays, or spot fallow deer at the Silver Trees Holiday Park.

 Birches Valley Postcode